Roger Thatcher: Population research

 He subsequently was drawn into researching discrepancies between the 1981 census and a prior version completed in 1971, specifically on data involving centenarians.
 During the course of this research, he found that there was a lack of study regarding the well-being of centenarians in the United Kingdom.
 Thatcher posited that the increase in longevity amongst those individuals that actually get to one-hundred was likely attributable to lack of stress in these older years.
 Thatcher found that contributing factors towards this progress in longevity also included better overall healthcare and an ever-increasing total population size in general.
 According to his research, Thatcher predicted that in the decade of the 2080s, each year the United Kingdom would see one individual reach the age of 116.
-He asserted that a fair number of individuals born between the 1950s–1960s attributed to the post–World War II baby boom would see a life expectancy age range between 116–123 total years.
+He asserted that a fair number of individuals born between the 1950s–1960s attributed to the post–World War II baby boom would see a life expectancy age range between 116 and 123 total years.

 In addition to his roles within government Thatcher contributed to the field of statistics through writings collaborated upon with other academics.
 His 1983 article "How Many People Have Ever Lived On Earth?", a publication of the International Statistical Institute, disproved the notion that the number of people living in the 20th century was in actuality much less than the total number of individuals previously in existence.
 His work on the Kannisto-Thatcher Database on Old Age Mortality is held by the Max Planck Institute for Demographic Research and regarded as one of its most vital collections.
 The database contains information from over 30 sovereign states on mortality and population size for males and females older than the age of 80.
 Their research was entered into computer format by the medical school at Odense University in the early part of the 1990s.
 Academic scholars James Vaupel and Väinö Kannisto helped him co-author the book The Force of Mortality at Ages 80 to 120, which was first published in 1998.
 Writing in the Journal of the Royal Statistical Society in 2000, Douglas Liddell placed Thatcher amongst "stalwarts" within the field of statistics, and compared him to others influential within the field including fellow statistician Michael Healy.